milhouse74/prose2poetry/README.md

 ### Couplet scoring

 The `CoupletScorer` class requires a corpus as an input.
 In this project we use the filtered Gutenberg couplets (5000 randomly selected) as the input.
-These are used as the base corpora of the semantic similarity and METEOR NLG evaluation metrics.
+These are used as the base corpora of the semantic similarity and METEOR evaluation metrics.

-This is a tricky problem since any NLG metrics (which we need by definition since we are generating couplets) require a base corpus against which to compare and generate metrics.
+This is a tricky problem since METEOR (which we need by definition since we are generating couplets) require a base corpus against which to compare and generate metrics.